SSWConsulting/SSW.People.Profiles/Calum-Simpson/Calum-Simpson.md

 linkedin:  "calum-simpson-2171bb120/"
 skype:  ""

-quote:  ""Never trust a computer you can’t throw out a window."  — Steve Wozniak"
+quote:  "\"Never trust a computer you can’t throw out a window.\"  — Steve Wozniak"
 ---

 ​Calum is an enterprise software consultant specialising in Microsoft technologies - Azure, SharePoint, CRM, C# .NET, plus experience in Angular and React. ​